 Start with Neutral Colors

-It’s always best to start with neutrals.
+It’s always best to start with soft neutrals.
 Ivory, grey, etc. This will ensure that your colors won’t be too overpowering.

 Add in One or Two Accent Colors

 Depending on how big your family is, you’ll want to add in accent color.
 Just don’t go overboard!